Side-Chaining Made Easy

 ~Bassline - Processed with LFO Tool

 Also, you can try placing the LFO Tool onto the Rhythm Group.
-Consequently, you can make a complex envelope sequence which will affect the filter cutoff and the resonance.
-I will automate the filter cutoff parameter to make it a bit more interesting.
-Let’s hear how that sounds, the first solo, and then with other elements of the mix.
+Consequently, you can make a complex envelope sequence, affecting the filter cutoff and the resonance.
+I will automate the filter cutoff parameter to make it more interesting.
+Let's hear how that sounds, the first solo and then with other mix elements.

 ~Rhythm Group - Processed with LFO Tool